openstack/os-ken/doc/source/ofproto_base.rst

 OpenFlow version independent classes and functions
 **************************************************

-.. py:currentmodule:: ryu.ofproto.ofproto_parser
+.. py:currentmodule:: os_ken.ofproto.ofproto_parser

 Base class for OpenFlow messages
 --------------------------------

 ..
 XXX
-..    the descrption of _TYPE is inlined from ryu/lib/stringify.py.
+..    the descrption of _TYPE is inlined from os_ken/lib/stringify.py.
 ..    this is a work around for a sphinx bug.
 ..    https://bitbucket.org/birkenfeld/sphinx/issue/741/autodoc-inherited-members-wont-work-for